Cloud Services: A guide to Cloud & its strategy!

 - Encourage the members to collaborate with technology which will boost critical thinking across the entity.

 - Built in-house applications & software or collaborate with the third party.

 - Approach for a cloud platform that uses cognitive computing, as it can help you to test & develop new applications.

 Before scaling the business one needs to keep a tab on the monthly expenses.
 There are some vendors who provide annual pre-pay services, but this is not recognized as a part of the cloud model.
 There are two forms of billing, i.e. consumption-based & subscription-based.

 The consumption cloud model is associated with IaaS (Infrastructure as Service).
 These don’t offer a price quote, as the price is based on the usage of the product.

 Amazon Web Services, Microsoft Azure, and Oracle are the popular consumption cloud model.
 IaaS provides an on-premise data center.

 Whereas the subscription-based model falls under Software as a Service (SaaS) category.
-The cost is usually calculated on “per month” basis.
+The cost is usually calculated on a “per month” basis.
 Office 365 and Salesforce is the proper example of SaaS.

-Cloud computing is sure to appeal the high-stake investors, while in long-run it searches for lockdown potential investment.
+Cloud computing is sure to appeal to the high-stake investors, while in the long-run it searches for lockdown potential investment.
 The entity must not only embrace the cloud for the purpose of cost-cutting but also as an opportunity to innovate.
 To stay in the upfront of the market.
 Industry evolution is essential.